stormdock/bitcore-notes/doc/hack.md

-So I am came up with a simple solution to run the bitcore-node tests.
+So I am came up with a simple solution to run the bitcore-node tests..

 Clone the repo
 [bitcore-node]